She Can Hold Her Own

 Kendall, Watauga County NCKendall’s life is a blend of passion, purpose, and self-sufficiency, rooted in family, homesteading, and her dedication to women’s health.
 She and her husband, Matt, manage a thriving farm filled with chickens, pigs, turkeys, and cows, alongside a flourishing garden that sustains their household.
 Beyond farm life, Kendall is deeply committed to empowering women through fitness, nutrition, and postpartum care, drawing from her own experiences as a mother.
 She recently authored a prenatal exercise book and continues to advocate for maternal well-being.
 Balancing motherhood, business, and homesteading, she embraces both the challenges and joys of a life built on resilience, tradition, and community.

-Angela, Hickman County TNAngela grew up in a homesteading family, learning self-sufficiency from her parents through skills like canning, baking, and animal care.
+Angela, Lewis County TNAngela grew up in a homesteading family, learning self-sufficiency from her parents through skills like canning, baking, and animal care.
 After a brief break from farm life when she married, she and her husband reintroduced homesteading to provide their children with the same rich upbringing.
 Now a stay-at-home mom, she homeschools their children while managing the family’s extensive homestead, which includes dairy cows, chickens, a large garden, and home-raised meat.
 Her husband, a former Amish barn builder, now runs a home-building business and applies his skills to improve their farm.
 The family values fresh, homegrown food, cherishing seasonal produce like tomatoes and squash.
 Angela finds deep fulfillment in their rural life, from peaceful mornings milking cows to watching her children learn from nature.
 Despite the hard work, she sees homesteading as a rewarding legacy to pass down, emphasizing resilience, community, and the simple joys of living off the land.

 |